ChatENV: An Interactive Vision-Language Model for Sensor-Guided Environmental Monitoring and Scenario Simulation: Data Collection and Pre-processing

 \section{Data Collection and Pre-processing}

-We built a multi-step pipeline for fetching and preprocessing high-resolution satellite images from the fMoW dataset, summarized in Figure~\ref{fig:data_collection}.
+We built a multi-step pipeline to fetch and preprocess high-resolution satellite images from the fMoW dataset, summarized in Figure~\ref{fig:data_collection}.

 \textbf{Construct Temporal Pairs from fMoW Dataset.} fMoW RGB dataset~\cite{fmow} consists of $363{,}571$ train images and $53{,}041$ validation images covering years $2002$ to $2017$ globally.
-With spatial resolution around $0.3$ $m$, it provides increased accuracy for fine-grained change detection between $62$ classes~\cite{satmae}.
-We utilized the dataset's metadata to pair images based on location while maintaining a minimum temporal gap of $12$ months, as preliminary inspection of the dataset indicated that visible and detectable changes in the scenes typically emerge after approximately one year.
-Upon filtering and removing duplicates, the final training set has $177k$ images, corresponding to $152k$ pairs, and the test set consists of $14k$ images, which correspond to $10k$ pairs.
-Table~\ref{tab:dataset} and Figure~\ref{fig:treemap} provide an overview and a visual distribution of the 62 classes over 197 countries, respectively.
+With spatial resolution around $0.3$ $m$, it provides increased accuracy for fine-grained change detection between $62$ classes~\cite{satmae} over 197 countries illustrated in Figure~\ref{fig:treemap}.
+We choose fMoW due to its global coverage and rich spatiotemporal metadata (timestamp and geolocation), which are essential for pairing images over time and aligning each capture with environmental context.
+We pair images based on location while maintaining a minimum temporal gap of $12$ months.
+This interval is a dataset-construction parameter (not a model hyperparameter) that follows the same selection as \cite{elgendy2024geollava} to ensure meaningful land-use or structural changes rather than short-term appearance variability.
+This choice does not alter the model architecture or training procedure.
+After filtering and removing duplicates, the final training set contains $177k$ images, corresponding to $152k$ pairs, and the test set contains $14k$ images, corresponding to $10k$ pairs.
+Table~\ref{tab:dataset} provides an overview of dataset splits using the 12-month interval, we release timestamps for all images to allow re-pairing data using alternative gaps (e.g., 6-18 months) depending on the target change scale.